 If you plan to add mushrooms or vegan sausage to the dish, this is a good time to get those chopped and prepared too.
 Once your pasta is done, keep some of the pasta water just in case you need it later to thin out the sauce and help the pasta not stick.
 Heat the vegan butter or oil in a large skillet.

 Next, you’ll add the capers, crushed tomatoes, tomato paste.
 Once combined, then comes the vodka, coconut milk, and oregano.
 This will need to cook for a little bit to combine really well!
 Add your vegan parmesan, salt & pepper, and continue to combine the ingredients.
 Add your pasta of choice and stir it in well.
+You’re now on your way to making a lower calorie vegan vodka sauce!

 Get that Italian bread ready to dip into your healthier vegan vodka sauce!